41ison/Cleavage-site-specificity-analysis/README.md

 }
 ```

 The simplest way to spilt the extended_peptide sequence keeping the 4 amino acids before and after the first and second dot into two separate columns.
 The first will be fingerprint_Nterm and the second fingerprint_Cterm.
 Once you imported the psm.tsv file you can create a fingerprint for the N-term and C-term with 4 amino acids on each side of the cleavage site.
-If you are using the latest version of **FragPipe**, try the following code:
+If you are using the latest version of **FragPipe**, you don't need to map the peptides to proteins in fasta file anymore.
+The following code works well:

 ```
 psm_file <- psm_tsv %>%